hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 ![](https://cloud-me27qfpwb-hack-club-bot.vercel.app/0screenshot_2023-08-08_at_17.51.54.png)

 Next up are pins `VDD33` and `VDD18`.
 Sometimes components will have these to provide lower voltages for their internal circuitry.
-We don't need to worry about them for this design, so we'll just harmlessly bleed off the power to `GND` using a 10uF capacitor.
+We don't need to worry about them for this design, but the spec shows that we need to bleed off the power to `GND` using another 10uF capacitor.

 ![](https://cloud-p9cf2w5jg-hack-club-bot.vercel.app/0screenshot_2023-08-08_at_17.58.13.png)